-Tanzania's government has embarked on the construction of massive infrastructure to support the development of investments projects in key sectors such as works, transport, energy, water, Agriculture, and ICT.
-The current developments aim at facilitating affordable access to utility, data, and transportation services for investors and general public.
+The Tanzanian government has embarked on the construction of massive infrastructure to support the development of investment projects in key sectors such as work, transport, energy, water, agriculture, and ICT.
+The current developments aim at facilitating affordable access to utilities, data, and transportation services for investors and the general public.
 Infrastructure projects play a significant role as enablers of the investment climate in the country.
 Some of these major projects are summarized in this section: